Partially Identified Rankings from Pairwise Interactions: Model

-We will assume that $F$ belongs to a collection of functions $\mathcal{F}$, that satisfy certain restrictions specifically to ensure $\prob_{F, \boldsymbol{\theta}}$ is well-defined according to \eqref{eq:measure}.
+We will assume that the link function $F$ belongs to a collection of functions $\mathcal{F}$, that satisfy certain restrictions specifically to ensure $\prob_{F, \boldsymbol{\theta}}$ is well-defined according to \eqref{eq:measure}.
 The family $\mathcal{F}$ is known to the econometrician and will determine several identification results based on the assumptions made about it.